emb-lib/arm-none-eabi-startup/README.md

 ## Requirements

-Library requires the following symbols defined in linker script:
+Library requires the following symbols defined in user's linker script:

 ```
 __top_of_stack - end of RAM area where stack located